hpaluch-pil/nucleo-93cxx/README.md

 Known bugs and limitations:
 * Usable in debugger only (it reads data from flash to array and loops forever)
-* only 16-bit flash data organization is currently supported.
+* only 16-bit flash data organization is currently supported (support for 8-bit data is on the way, but not yet tested)
-* still uses 1ms delay (instead of 1us delay) - which is very slow.
-  Need to find clean way how to timer small delays.

 ## Source tree